lordofsunshine/todo-list/README.md

 ## Description

-This is a task management application (ToDo) built using Node.js, Express, and MongoDB.
+This is a task management application (ToDo) built using **Node.js, Express, and MongoDB**.
 It provides users with the ability to add, edit, and delete tasks, as well as manage their priorities.
 It includes user authentication and registration, as well as Google sign-in functionality.

 ## Key Features